Have you ever heard of the small hippie town of Dahab?

 Many travelers had never heard of this place until they came one day and left their hearts here.
 The former fishing village is situated on the southern Sinai Peninsula directly on the Red Sea and distinguishes itself from other Egyptian places.
 Renowned by Egyptians for its unique charm, it’s a secret vacation spot for people who want to escape reality for a while.

-I’ve been living in Dahab for four months and I fell in love with this place upon first sight.
+I’ve been living in Dahab for nine months and I fell in love with this place upon first sight.

 Admittedly, I had never considered Egypt as an attractive travel destination, although I knew it had a lot to offer.
 However, Dahab has convinced me of the contrary.
 What makes Dahab so special?

 Read these 25 surprising facts to find out what makes Dahab a must visit!

 25 surprising phenomenon that make Dahab so unique

 1. Time passes by slowly yet quickly at the same time